cf12/umd-cmsc414-sql-web-attacks/README.md

 there is a match, it means the user has provided a correct user name and password combination, and should be allowed to login.
-Like most web applications, PHP programs interact with their back-end databases using the standard SQL language.
+Like most web applications, PHP programs interact with their back-end databases using the SQL language, in our case MySQL's dialect.
 In Collabtive, the following SQL query is constructed in class.user.php to authenticate users:

     $sel1 = mysql_query ("SELECT ID, name, locale, lastlogin, gender,
                           FROM USERS_TABLE